 heavenly citizens of such or such a place cannot dispute it to their brethren, unless the latter, through evil conduct, have deserved to be deprived of it.
 If they dispute it, they dispute the foundation and basis of their own rights, for they have none others but those which they deny to be sufficient for their brethren.
-They are rebelling against the rights of Him, who, with the same authority, vouchsafed this privilege to themselves and to those they reject; and they act like the Jews who raised difficulties to the admission of Gentiles, although they themselves held their rights from Him who had vouchsafed similar rights to the Gentiles.
+They are rebelling against the rights of Him, who, with the same authority, vouchsafed thus privilege to themselves and to those they reject; and they act like the Jews who raised difficulties to the admission of Gentiles, although they themselves held their rights from Him who had vouchsafed similar rights to the Gentiles.
 It appears that our brother, Mr. Rochat, does not now dispute this principle.
 As for me, my only desire is that the thing be fully established, that this principle be clearly brought to light, and that it be understood that every assembly which pretends to decide such a question denies the origin and source of all its own rights.
 If the right of heavenly citizenship, which God has granted to every Christian, is not sufficient in order to be received by the brethren of a certain locality, it is not sufficient for themselves; and if it be not sufficient for themselves, they can neither act as an assembly nor as Christians.

-I desire to add a remark on what we read in @Acts 2: 47, &#8220;The Lord added to the church daily such as should be saved.&#8221; Here the word church cannot be taken as meaning some particular church.
+I desire to add a remark on what we read in @Acts 2: 47, "The Lord added to the church daily such as should be saved".
+Here the word church cannot be taken as meaning some particular church.
 First, if that is the true sense, it is clear that now there is no longer any church, for God no longer acts thus.
-If this passage is carefully examined, it will be seen that the word which has perplexed translators (who have given some, &#8220;saved,&#8221; some, &#8220;to be saved,&#8221; others &#8220;who were saving themselves,&#8221; etc.), is the word, I may say the technical word, used for the remnant of the Jews, who escaped the judgment of God.
-Thus it was that the disciples asked if &#8220;*the saved*&#8221; those who were to be saved, were numerous.
+If this passage is carefully examined, it will be seen that the word which has perplexed translators (who have given some, "saved", some, "to be saved", others "who were saving themselves", etc.), is the word, I may say the technical word, used for the remnant of the Jews, who escaped the judgment of God.
+Thus it was that the disciples asked if "*the saved*", those who were to be saved, were numerous.
 This is what is told us in this passage: the way that God employed in His mercy to save this remnant, which He had destined to escape the judgment of the nation which had rejected the Saviour, was to add them to the church.
 But it is no question here of a particular church, for at that moment there was only one known assembly of God, the church which met at Jerusalem, but which was the church in every possible sense.
 Thus speaks Paul of the church in general.
 See @Galatians 1: 13; @Philippians 3: 6.